tomeichlersmith/umn-cluster/src/user-manual/README.md

 Then you can run your normal compiling/running commands from within this container.

 **Note**: Your favorite text editor may not be available within the container, so you may want a separate window for file editing.
+Having two windows open side-by-side can be done with [tmux](misc/tmux.md).